 Care Amid Crisis Webflow

-One of the tentpole campaigns for Doctors Without Borders, Care Amid Crisis was in response to the one-year anniversary of the war in Ukraine.
+One of the tentpole campaigns for Doctors Without Borders, Care Amid Crisis, was in response to the one-year anniversary of the war in Ukraine.
 I created the visual look and feel as well as assets for the interactive storytelling experience that told the stories of patients and doctors living through the war in Ukraine.
 The page, built with the tool Pageflow, drew together powerful testimonies, videos, photos, and more to create an emotional connection with Doctors Without Borders’ audience.